 That’s when you begin to wonder why no confirmation link is coming… and then you almost want to blame your PLR blog provider. 🙂

 The good news is there’s a quick though not so comfortable way of changing your admin and user email address.

-This method may look scary for many folks but let me guide you through a step by step tutorial.
+This method may look scary for many folks but let me guide you through a step-by-step tutorial.

-Warning: This method could be uncomfortable for some specially technically-challenged folks.
+Warning: This method could be uncomfortable for some, specially technically-challenged folks.
 It can cause untoward issues to your site.

-If, for some reason, you really badly needed to change your admin email through this method, make sure to make a backup of your blog/site first before proceeding.
+If, for some reason, you badly needed to change your admin email through this method, make sure to make a backup of your blog/site first before proceeding.

 Step 2: Take note of your site/blog’s database name.

 Your database name is found inside the wp-config.php file.
 Access this file by going to File Manager => root folder of your domain.